jinglinglingling/HPL_ESS/README.md

 clone this [repository](https://github.com/uzh-rpg/rpg_e2vid) and run on DSEC datasets to reconstruct the event streams into simulated images, save to ```data/DSEC_Semantic_e2vid_offline```

+#### Off-line sample
+run sample_percentage.py offline and randomly extract part of the data (1/16) as hybird-label in training.

 ### Training

 Firstly, download the MiT ImageNet weights (b3-b5) provided by [SegFormer](https://github.com/NVlabs/SegFormer?tab=readme-ov-file#training) from their [OneDrive](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/xieenze_connect_hku_hk/EvOn3l1WyM5JpnMQFSEO5b8B7vrHw9kDaJGII-3N9KNhrg?e=cpydzZ) and put them in the folder `pretrained/`.
 Further, download the checkpoint of our model and extract it to the folder `work_dirs/`.